Rank 2 Ulrich bundles on general double plane covers: Existence of Ulrich bundles

-In this section we shall prove that all double plane covers support an Ulrich bundle.
-We will use the results in \cite[Theorem 10]{Tan-V} to construct a rank 2 bundle on $X$.
-For the benefit of the reader we state the main result from \cite{Tan-V} that we need.
-There are three equivalences, but we state only two of these.
-The reader may recall the notations from \cite[\S1, page 2]{Tan-V}. \begin{theorem}[Theorem 10, \cite{Tan-V}] Let $X$ be a complex projective variety of dimension $n\geq 2$.
+.
+In this section we shall prove that a general double plane cover supports a special Ulrich bundle of rank 2.
+We will use the result in \cite[Theorem 10]{Tan-V} to construct a rank 2 bundle on $X$.
+For the benefit of the reader we state the main result from \cite{Tan-V} that we need, but first we recall some definitions from \cite[page 2]{Tan-V}.
+Given a subscheme $Z_2 \subset Z_1$, the ``complement” $Z$ of $Z_2$ in $Z_1$ is the canonical closed subscheme $Z \subset Z_1$ with sheaf of ideals $I_{Z} = [I_{Z_1} : I_{Z_2}]$, that is, for any open set $U\subset X$, we define

+We call $Z$ the residual subscheme of $Z_2$ in $Z_1$ and denote it by $Z = Z_1 - Z_2$ in the statement of the next theorem, which is \cite[Theorem 10]{Tan-V}.
+There are three equivalences, but we state only two of these. \begin{theorem}[Theorem 10, \cite{Tan-V}] Let $X$ be a complex smooth projective variety of dimension $n\geq 2$.
 Let $Z\subset X$ be a subscheme of pure codimension $2$.
-Then the following are equivalent: \begin{enumerate}[(1)] \item $Z$ is the zero subscheme of a section of a rank 2 vector bundle $\mc E$. \item There are hypersurfaces $F_1,F_2,F_3$ such that $F_1$ and $F_2$ have no common components, $Z=F_1F_2-F_1F_2F_3$ and such that $F_1F_2F_3$ is of pure codimension 2 and is Cohen-Macaulay. \end{enumerate} Further, if (1) and (2) hold then ${\rm det}(\mc E)\equiv F_1+F_2-F_3$. \end{theorem} With notation as above let $\mc F$ denote the syzygy sheaf
+Then the following are equivalent: \begin{enumerate}[(1)] \item $Z$ is the zero subscheme of a section of a rank 2 vector bundle $\mc E$. \item There are hypersurfaces $D_1,D_2,D_3$ such that $D_1$ and $D_2$ have no common components, $Z=D_1\cap D_2-D_1\cap D_2\cap D_3$ and such that $D_1\cap D_2\cap D_3$ is of pure codimension 2 and is Cohen-Macaulay. \end{enumerate} Further, if (1) and (2) hold then ${\rm det}(\mc E)\equiv \mc O_X(D_1+D_2-D_3)$. \end{theorem} With notation as above let $\mc E$ be the bundle which sits in the following short exact syzygy sequence, this is explained just before \cite[Theorem 10]{Tan-V}.